Information about Maryland for each letter of the alphabet.

 Over 5 million PEOPLE live in Maryland and they are called Marylanders.
 Many famous people have called the state their home including Francis Scott Key, lawyer, author, and poet; Tom Clancy, author; Johns Hopkins, philanthropist and Hospital Founder; Emily Post, Etiquette Expert; and Babe Ruth.
 There is a Babe Ruth Museum in Baltimore.

-Maryland has a variety of REPTILES.
+Maryland has a variety of REPTILES and amphibians including many frogs and toads and turtles and tortoises.
 The Diamond Back Terrapin is the State Reptile.
-A Reptile Show in Havre de Grace.
+Maryland has over 2 dozen species of snakes and a variety of salamanders and newts, There is a Reptile Show in Havre de Grace.
 The state is part of the Partners in Amphibian and Reptile Conservation Program.

 Maryland has many RIVERS.
 The Potomac River forms most of the western boundary of the state and is designated an American Heritage River.
 The state created a Scenic and Wild Rivers Program.
 Nine rivers in the state have officially been designated “Scenic”: The Anacostia, The Deer Creek, The Monocacy, The Patuxent, The Pocomoke, The Potomac (Frederick and Montgomery Counties), The Severn, The Wicomico-Zekiah, and The Youghiogheny.
 The section of the Youghiogheny between Millers Run and the southern corporate limits of Friendsville has been officially designated a “Wild” river.